-Whenever there is reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm, there should be a strategy discussion/meeting.
-The strategy discussion or meeting should be co-ordinated and chaired by a Children's social care manager.
-This discussion/meeting must not be confused with any other meeting between professionals which have a different purpose.
+Whenever there is reasonable cause to suspect that a child or unborn child is suffering, or is likely to suffer, significant harm, there should be a strategy discussion/meeting.
+The strategy discussion or meeting should be co-ordinated and chaired by a children's social care Team Manager.
+Any decision not to hold a strategy discussion or to delay a strategy discussion should be recorded along with the rationale.

-The strategy discussion/meeting should involve Children's social care (including the fostering service if the child is Looked After) the police, health professionals and other bodies as appropriate and any referring agency.
-In the case of a pre-birth strategy discussion/meeting this should involve the midwifery services.
-Where a child or young people may require a medical examination as part of the child protection enquiries the on-call consultant paediatrician at the appropriate hospital should be part of the initial strategy discussion/meeting (see below for contact information).
+- Where a child or young people may require a medical examination as part of the child protection enquiries the on-call consultant paediatrician at the appropriate hospital should be part of the initial strategy discussion/meeting.
 In the case of concerns regarding sexual abuse a medical assessment should always be considered.